Serious-senpai/remote-access-trojan/README.md

 ### Windows-only

 - Kernel-mode self-defense: preventing process termination.
-- Survive OS reinstall (but not hard-disk wipe unfortunately, but who would wipe out their ESP anyway?).
+- Survive OS reinstall (but not hard-disk wipe unfortunately, who would delete their ESP anyway?).
 - Does not trigger [PatchGuard](https://en.wikipedia.org/wiki/Kernel_Patch_Protection).

 Because the trojan is executed as a Windows service, we automatically get a remote shell as *NT Authority\System*: